soyoonmoon/soyoonmoon/README.md

 - 👋 Hi, I’m @soyoonmoon
-- 👀 I’m interested in how people live their lives!
+- 👀 I’m interested in hearing how people live their lives!
 I also love good food.
 - 🌱 I’m currently learning computer science and biology.
 I am especially interested in data science and epidemiology/immunology.
 - 💞️ I’m looking forward to collaborate on projects to change the world to a better place.
 - 📫 How to reach me: soyoonmoon23@gmail.com / soyoonmoon@uchicago.edu.
-Yeehah!

 <!---
 soyoonmoon/soyoonmoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.